5 Expert-Approved Benefits of Using a Rowing Machine

 5. 5.It can provide a mental health boost.

-Whether it be rowing, running, or going for a brisk walk, exercise has been found to boost mental health by reducing symptoms of anxiety and depression, and even improving confidence.
-And according to recent research, a little bit of movement goes a long way.
+Whether it be rowing, running, or going for a brisk walk, exercise can boost your mental health by reducing symptoms of anxiety and depression, and even improving confidence.
+A little bit of movement each week can go a long way.

 Exercises, such as rowing, may also help you practice mindfulness during your workout and in your everyday life.
 In fact, elite rowers have told researchers that they count strokes or focus on one stroke at a time to stay in the moment, emphasizing their mindfulness practice and ability to stay present.